- Method description

 - Client startup configuration

-If you do not want to configure access rights on remote computers in a workgroup for the WMI operation, you can use our Clients for collecting the inventory data.
-For that, you will need to configure the Client startup on computers and create a shared folder for the data file writing and storing (till the moment they are imported).
-The Client app files should be stored in another share.
-The main application periodically imports the data files into the inventory database according to the program settings and the schedule.
+If you do not want to configure access rights on remote computers in a workgroup for the WMI operation for some reason (this can be the company's security policy), you can use our Clients for collecting the inventory data.
+For that, you will need to configure the Client startup on computers and create a share for the data file receiving and storing (till the moment they are imported by the main application).
+The Client application's executable files should be stored in another share.
+The main application imports the data files periodically into the inventory database according to the program settings and the configured schedule.

 Create two shares and configure access for it:

-1) The Client share will contain the client application files (the read only access for users).
+1) The Client share will contain the Client application files (with the read-only access for users).
 For example, \\server\inv_client\.

-2) The data file share will contain the data files written by Clients (the write only access for users and full access for the administrator running the main inventory application).
+2) The Data file share will contain the data files written by Clients (with the write-only access for users and full access for the administrator running the main inventory application).
 For example, \\server\data\.

-Copy the client executable and configuration files to the first folder and run the nieclientcfg.exe configuration program.
+Copy the client executable files and the configuration files to the first folder and run the nieclientcfg.exe configuration program.

-Configure settings and save changes (it is saved to the file named data.cfg).
+Configure settings and save changes (they are saved to the data.cfg file).

-Run the client application (nieclient.exe) with the /aa or /au command line parameter on network computers to create a force the application to start automatically on user logon for all users (/au) or the current user (/au).
+Run the client application (nieclient.exe) with the /aa or /au command line parameter on network computers to create a startup shortcut forcing the application to start automatically on user logon for all users (/aa) or the current user (/au).